-7. In making my decision, I have had regard to:

-- a. the terms of the request; - b. the content of the identified documents in issue; - c. relevant provisions of the FOI Act; - d. the Guidelines published by the Office of the Australian Information Commissioner under section 93A of the FOI Act (the Guidelines); and - e. advice received from relevant officers within the Royal Australian Navy and Headquarters Joint Operations Command.
+- 8. In making my decision, I have had regard to: - a. the terms of the request; - b. the content of the identified documents in issue; - c. relevant provisions of the FOI Act; and - d. the Guidelines published by the Office of the Australian Information Commissioner under section 93A of the FOI Act (the Guidelines).